Galaxy S6

 Galaxy S6 Media Query for portrait orientation:

-Galaxy S6 Media Query for device pixel ratio:
+Galaxy S6 Media Query with device pixel ratio:

 You can launch Galaxy S6 in the Blisk app from Command prompt (Windows) or Terminal (macOS or Linux) to develop web applications and test cross-browser compatibility on a standalone device or simultaneously with other devices.
 Learn more...